Francesco247/FRTB/README.md

 # Methods and Strategies

 We compute the VaR and sVaR with several different approaches:
-1. Statistical Bootstrap Approach
+1. Statistical Bootstrap
-2. Gaussian Monte Carlo Approach
+2. Gaussian Monte Carlo
 3. Weighted Historical Simulation
-4. Parametric Gaussian Approach
+4. Parametric Gaussian

 # Acknowledgements

-I thank my colleagues Susanna Gao who worked with me on this project.
+I thank my colleague Susanna Gao who worked with me on this project.